Does Human Life Begin At Conception

 Defining Conception

 Conception, also known as fertilization, is the process by which a sperm cell fuses with an egg cell, resulting in the formation of a zygote.
 This single cell contains the complete genetic material necessary for the development of a new organism.
 Scientifically, conception marks the beginning of a genetically unique entity.
-However, the interpretation of this event as the definitive beginning of human life is where opinions diverge.
+Still, the interpretation of this event as the definitive beginning of human life is where opinions diverge.

 Biological Perspective

 From a purely biological standpoint, the zygote is indeed a living organism.
+The zygote undergoes a series of rapid cell divisions, known as cleavage, as it travels down the fallopian tube towards the uterus.
 It possesses the characteristics of life, including metabolism, growth, and reproduction (through cell division).
-The zygote undergoes a series of rapid cell divisions, known as cleavage, as it travels down the fallopian tube towards the uterus.
 During this time, the cells begin to differentiate, forming the blastocyst, a structure consisting of an inner cell mass (which will eventually become the embryo) and an outer layer of cells called the trophoblast (which will form the placenta).

 The Development Process